Theo-Steiner/warped.nvim/readme.md

 **warped.nvim** - keep your neovim's theme in sync with Warp (the awesome terminal).
 Using colorbuddy.nvim (A straightforward theming plugin by tjdevries) and fwatch.nvim.

 Colors for Warp's default themes are already bundled and your custom themes are parsed (and subsequently read from cache) just-in-time.

-> ⚠️ Warp's API is not yet stable, so this plugin might break at any point.
+> ⚠️ Beware: Warp's API is not yet stable, so this plugin might break at any point.

-## Installation
+## Installation && basic setup

 ```lua
 -- using packer.nvim